kristianmandrup/rspec-book-codebreaker/README.markdown

 * be small enough to implement in one iteration

 #### Planning first iteration
-* Acceptance Criteria
+* Acceptance Criteria..An example

-* An example
+`
     Feature: code-breaker starts game

     As a code-breaker